 They also have webbed feet.
-It makes them just as fast in the water as they are on land.
+It makes them surprisingly fast in the water.
 Fishers would use these traits to train them to haul in their nets or pull ropes in between boats or docks.
 They would also retrieve any lost fish.

 Labrador Retrievers are loveable animals.
 Why else would they be the number-one dog in America?
 They have a mellow personality that is patient and kind.
 They get along with everyone they encounter, always ready to make a new friend.
 This trait makes them useless as a guard dog, even though they are so good at many other things.

-- Related Read: Labrador Growth & Weight Chart (Updated in 2020)
+- Related Read: Labrador Growth & Weight Chart (Updated)

-These dogs suit family life down to a tee.
+These dogs suit family life better than many other breeds.
 They love all their family members.
 They are known for their patience with the prodding and poking of young children.
-Even still, give them plenty of attention when it comes to their interactions because every dog has a cutoff line.
+Even still, give them plenty of attention when it comes to their interactions because every dog has a cut-off point.
 Teach both the dog and your children how to act with each other appropriately.

 - Related Read: Husky vs. Labrador: Which Dog Should You Choose?

 Does This Breed Get Along With Other Pets? 🐶 😽